-The final module presents results of the FMEDA analysis by providing metric numbers for SPFM and LFM at user-defined levels; achieved metrics can be seen taking the component in aggregate, per selected user-defined subsets of the design, or at elemental level.
+The final module presents the results of the FMEDA analysis by providing metric numbers for SPFM and LFM at user-defined levels; achieved metrics can be seen taking the component in aggregate, per selected user-defined subsets of the design, or at an elemental level.
 Results for PMHF are available at the same granular level.

 ISO 26262 Part 10 informs us that all faults, per element and per component, can be classified into one of six categories; the CAR Tool Analysis Results module includes this breakdown as well.

 In addition to standard tool features, such as error logging and change history, the CAR Tool includes other gems for in-depth analysis, audit/assessment evidence, graphical views of the results, and others…